lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

 utilize the :meth:`waves.scons_extensions.abaqus_journal` builder on the ``source`` list.
 Just like the code for ``# Partition``, we have two sources.
 In this tutorial, we rely on the ``rectangle_mesh.py`` CLI default arguments which will use the ``rectangle_partition.cae`` file as the input model file.
-Readers are encouraged to return to the :ref:`waves_tutorial_cli` to become familiar with the command line arguments available for the journal files in this tutorial.
+Readers are encouraged to return to the :ref:`waves_tutorial_cli` to become familiar with the command-line arguments available for the journal files in this tutorial.

 The ``target`` list, however, shows another difference with the behavior we have seen previously.
 Now, we have two